 Qinbi Village (芹壁聚落) in Beigan is the most iconic traditional stone house village in the Matsu Islands.
 Perched along a steep hill slope facing the sea with Turtle Island near the shore, stone houses there are well preserved.
 With a touch of laid-back Mediterranean atmosphere, Qinbi is called a “Mediterranean town on the Taiwan Straits.”
 It’s pleasant to stroll around and has light meals or a cup of coffee at a cozy café/restaurant there.

 Jinsha Village (津沙聚落) was once the second-largest village on Nangan, which is also a nice place to visit.
 Since the adjacent beach is covered by golden sand, the village was thus named Jinsha (金沙), but the first character of its Chinese name has been changed to another character with the same pronunciation.

 Some traditional stone houses in narrow alleys have transformed into guesthouses and local delicacy shops.
 There are many abandoned houses on the east side of the village, as many villagers started to leave and seek a better life in mainland Taiwan in the 1970s.

 There are some classic eastern Fujian-style houses on Xiju (西莒).
 Most of them were built with local rocks and wood imported from China’s Fuzhou.
 It is a pity that many traditional stone houses with classic beauty have not been restored.
-However, it’s still one of the good places to witness stone walls constructed in different pattern layouts in Matsu.
+However, it’s still one of the good places to witness stone walls constructed in different pattern layouts in the Matsu Islands.